 Business travel is like a box of chocolates.
 You never know when you're going to get the middle seat.

 For many companies, corporate travel is a source of profitable deals, long-lasting partnerships, and networking opportunities – as well as huge expenses.
-For the record, globally, over $1 trillion is spent on business travel.
+For the record, globally, over $1 trillion per year is spent on business travel.

 It’s also a source of sleepless nights for travel managers.
 Balancing cost-effectiveness, employee comfort, and policy compliance is a challenge for businesses of all sizes.
 This is where corporate travel programs and specialized software solutions step in.